-Our beer-brewing barrels are made with 100% Hungarian oak and come medium-toasted, but are also available (by special order) in light or heavy toast.
-We use Hungarian oak due to its tight grain and because of its distinct flavour characteristics and spicy profile.
-Hungary is world-famous for its high altitude and volcanic soils that help create a profile we love in oak.
+Our beer-brewing barrels are made with 100% American oak and come medium-toasted, but are also available (by special order) in light or heavy toast.
+We use American oak due to its tight grain and because of its distinct flavour characteristics.

 Home brewers who want to take their craft to the next level should give barrel-aging a try.
 Barrels are more readily available to home brewers than ever before, and that means you can now experiment by doing the secondary cure with any of these varieties: rum, bourbon, rye whiskey, wine, sherry, and even tequila.

 Here are list of successful batches we’ve tried:

 Age these in a wine barrel.
 Much like wine, saisons are complex beers that tend to be fruit-forward, spicy, or earthy.
 Used wine barrels can impart a broad range of beer flavors, from tannic oak and smooth caramel to dark fruit and toffee.
 Try aging or even try the Jazzy Beets in a white wine barrel — but try it soon so it’s ready for the holiday season.

 Want to get a little wild?
 Cure some Espolon, either Appleton or Campari, in one of our barrels.
 In the summer we created a barrel-aged cocktail menu for the new Taproom 260 and it has been the talk of Orleans.
 We decided to experiment with the Espolon using the same framework as a margarita and topped it off with an IPA and to my surprise it was a huge success.
 Or try Aromatherapy — it packs a spicy, tropical hops characteristic with a balanced toasted oak flavor.